FranktheTank123/Udacity-SDC/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented the whole pipeline in the `Line` class in the ipython notebook.
-Here are examples of my result on a test image:
+I implemented the whole pipeline in the `Line` class in the `./codes/Line.py`.
+Here is an example of my result on a test image:

 ![alt text][image6]
-![alt text][image61]

 ---